-- opportunity has been taken to aggregate built development to utilise common access ways including roads, pedestrian linkages, services and open space (ie. open space held in one title whether jointly or otherwise); - (ii) development is located within the parts of the site where they will be least visible from public and private locations; - (iii) development is located in the parts of the site where they will have the least impact on landscape character. - (d) Tangata Whenua, Biodiversity and Geological values - (i) whether and to what extent the proposed development will degrade Tangata Whenua, indigenous biodiversity, geological or geomorphological values or features and, the positive effects any proposed or existing protection or regeneration of these values or features.
+- opportunity has been taken to aggregate built development to utilise common access ways including roads, pedestrian linkages, services and open space (ie. open space held in one title whether jointly or otherwise); - (ii) there is merit in clustering the proposed building(s) or building platform(s) having regard to the overall density of the proposed development and whether this would exceed the ability of the landscape to absorb change; - (iii) development is located within the parts of the site where they will be least visible from public and private locations;

+- (iv) development is located in the parts of the site where they will have the least impact on landscape character. - (d) Tangata Whenua, Biodiversity and Geological values - whether and to what extent the proposed development will degrade Tangata Whenua, indigenous biodiversity, geological or geomorphological values or features and, the positive effects any proposed or existing protection or regeneration of these values or features.